Benedict-Ik/Benedict-Ik/README.md

 # 👋 Hi there, I'm Benedict Odoh

-Welcome to my GitHub!
+Welcome to my GitHub Profile!
 I'm a software engineer passionate about leveraging technology to solve business needs and drive business transformation.

 ## 🚀 About Me

-- 🔭 Currently working on: [Your current project or focus]
+- 🔭 Currently working on: Building enterprise-scale web applications using .NET and Angular
-- 🌱 Learning: [Technologies or concepts you're exploring]
+- 🌱 Learning: Cloud Architecture, Microservices, and AI/ML integration in web applications
-- 💬 Ask me about: [Your areas of expertise]
+- 💬 Ask me about: .NET Development, Software Architecture, Clean Code practices
-- 📫 How to reach me: [Email or social media]
-- ⚡ Fun fact: [Something quirky or interesting about you]
+- ⚡ Fun fact: I'm an avid music lover and I love playing puzzle games

 ## 🛠️ Tech Stack